DavidVergison/discord-bot-error/README.md

+## The problem described below is fixed!
+I was responding to the ping with a capital 'T' in "type".
+The code has been corrected.

 I want to set up a new Discord bot to interact via an HTTP endpoint, but I can't get it to work.
 (aws lambda in golang, exposed through the aws api gateway)